KanColleTool/kancolle-translation/README.md

 To submit your finished patch, you have two choices.

 ### Send a pull request
-If you're comfortable working with Git**, you may [fork the repository](https://help.github.com/articles/fork-a-repo/) and send a pull request with your changes.
+If you're comfortable working with Git, you may [fork the repository](https://help.github.com/articles/fork-a-repo/) and send a pull request with your changes.

 Your pull request will be validated by Travis-CI, so you will get an error if you try to submit a broken database.